missjody/loan_calculator/README.md

 * Start a new repository in github and add your code.
 * Modify the “clear form” to use a <form> and <input type=”reset”>
-* Modify the form to use a <select> for credit score, the rate should be selected from a variable in the <script>
+* Modify the form to use a <select> for credit score, the rate should be selected from a variable in the <script>.

 ```html